-The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
+The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
 The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Center.
-The Center's investment portfolio and the investments of the pension and other employee benefit plan in which the Center participates fluctuate with market conditions, and due to market volatility, the amount of gains or losses that will be recognized in subsequent periods, if any, cannot be determined.
-In addition, the impact on the Center's future operating costs, revenues, and any recovery from emergency funding, either federal or state, cannot be estimated.
+The Center's investment portfolio and the pension and other employee benefits plan in which the Center participate fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.
+In addition, the impact on the Center's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.